Research and Assessment

 Student Employee Data

-The Student Employment Experience (SEE) is aimed at enriching the work experiences of student employees at The Ohio State University.
-A student employment experience should empower students to champion their own learning and provide them with the transferable skills needed to be successful in their employment role, in the classroom and in their future careers.
-During OSU GROW conversations, student employees are prompted to reflect on their employment experiences, learning connections, and the co-curricular learning competencies associated with SEE.
+A student’s employment experience should empower them to champion their own learning and provide them with the transferable skills needed to be successful in their employment role, in the classroom and in their future careers.
+During GROW conversations, student employees are prompted to reflect on their employment experiences, learning connections, and the learning goals associated with SEE.

 Student employees also have opportunities to share their feedback, learning and satisfaction with their employment experiences through a number of different surveys.